-There are no new standards, interpretations, or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2022 that have a material impact on the amounts recognised in the prior periods, or will affect the current or future periods.
+None of the other standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2023 have a material impact on the amounts recognised in the prior periods or will affect the current or future periods.

-New standards, amendments and interpretations effective after 1 July 2023 and have not been early adopted
+New standards, amendments and interpretations effective after 1 July 2024 and have not been early adopted

-A number of new standards, amendments and interpretations are effective for annual reporting periods beginning on or after 1 July 2023, and have not been early adopted in preparing these financial statements.
+A number of new standards, amendments and interpretations are effective for annual reporting periods beginning on or after 1 July 2024, and have not been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statement of the registered scheme.